Introduction

 Part 1: The Anatomy of a URL – What Your Browser Actually Sends

-Before configuring servers, we need to understand the language of the web.
-Every web request begins with a URL – let's look at what actually happens in the address bar.
+Before we configure any servers, we need to understand the language of the web.
+Every web request begins with a URL, so let's look at what actually happens in the address bar.

 URL Components in Detail